asmsuechan/lorma/README.md

 ![gifimg](/doc/images/overview.gif)

-Rowma is a ROS-based robots management system which allows robots run `roslaunch` through the Internet.
+Rowma is a ROS-based robots management system which allows robots operate through the Internet.

 * Easy to integrate
 * Clear API
-* Prepared cloud server

 In addition, Rowma stands for **RO**S **W**eb **Ma**nager.

 [日本語](/doc/README.ja.md)

+## Features
+* Run `roslaunch` command over the Internet
+* Run `rosrun` command over the Internet
+* Kill a rosnode over the Internet
+* Publish a message to a rostopic over the Internet
+* Subscribe a rostopic over the Internet

 ## Get started
 This tutorial uses [rowma_sample](https://github.com/asmsuechan/rowma_sample) to execute roslaunch over the Internet.